Anadea/anadea_blog/content/posts/a-guide-to-z-index/index.md

 ---
-title: 'A Guide to Z-Index: Challenges and Solutions'
+ceoTitle: "A Guide to Z-Index: Challenges and Solutions"
+title: Terms of Use Modal Z-Index
+breadcrumbs: Terms of Use Modal Z-Index
+slug: a-guide-to-z-index
+draft: true
-publishDate: '2019-05-22T00:00:00Z'
+publishDate: 2019-05-22T00:00:00Z
-authors:
-- anastasiya-bakuta
+image: z-index-tutorial.jpg
+og_image: z-index-tutorial.jpg
 description: Z-index is a CSS property of an element that determines its position relative to other elements on the Z-axis.
 It applies only to elements with `absolute`, `fixed`, `sticky` or `relative` position (respectively, if the position property is not set to one of these values, adding z-index doesn’t affect the position of an element).
-image: z-index-tutorial.jpg
-og_image: z-index-tutorial.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - anastasiya-bakuta
 categories:
   - development
   - design
+industries: []
 ---
 ## What is z-index?